stonepros/stone/doc/rbd/rbd-kubernetes.rst

 .. important::
-   ``ceph-csi`` uses the RBD kernel modules by default which may not support all Ceph `CRUSH tunables`_ or `RBD image features`_.
+   ``ceph-csi`` uses the RBD kernel modules by default which may not support all Stone `CRUSH tunables`_ or `RBD image features`_.

 Create a Pool
 =============

-By default, Ceph block devices use the ``rbd`` pool.
+By default, Stone block devices use the ``rbd`` pool.
 Create a pool for Kubernetes volume storage.
-Ensure your Ceph cluster is running, then create the pool. ::
+Ensure your Stone cluster is running, then create the pool. ::

         $ ceph osd pool create kubernetes